 Wasps come in the warm season, and many people can’t enjoy their special time in gardens or parks with family & friends.
 You can try to use natural wasp-repellent to protect your garden.

-1. Grow different types of plants in your garden that deter wasps
+1. Grow different types of plants that repel wasps from your garden

 Wasps can sense strong smells which help them to find food sources around them.
 They use this ability to track down our picnics and gatherings, but it can also be turned against them.
 Some herbs & repelling such as lemongrass, common thyme, wormwood, peppermint, eucalyptus bay leaves & cloves will be avoided.
 Followers like marigolds, pennyroyal & geraniums also deter wasps.